 It’s great to see you and so many more comics coming over to Hong Kong lately.
 There is a local comedy scene here, so it’s great if that could be promoted even more.

 Well, hopefully, we’re the gateway drug to the local scene as well.
 If someone like me comes over, you know, a thousand people might come out, two thousand people might come out to see a big show.
 And then they might think the next week, ‘Well actually there’s a comedy club here, why don’t we go? …we like comedy.’
 And they know that they like it and then they go and have another night out and see some local people…that’s the idea.
 I’m the marijuana to the local product of crack cocaine.

 Jimmy Carr will be performing his “The Best Of, Ultimate, Gold, Greatest Hits World Tour” at Rotunda 3, Kowloon Bay International Trade & Exhibition Centre, Kowloon (KITEC) on Sunday, 16 September.
-Tickets can be booked by clicking here.
+Tickets can be booked here.

 Feature image courtesy of LAMC Productions.